-Registrant's telephone number, including area code: (603) 640-2200 Securities registered pursuant to Section 12(b) of the Act:
+Registrant's telephone number, including area code: (603) 640-2200Securities registered pursuant to Section 12(b) of the Act:

-Title of each class Trading Symbol(s) Name of each exchange on which Common Shares, par value \$1.00 WTM New York Stock Exchange per share Bermuda Stock Exchange Securities regis stered pursuant to Section 12(g g) of the Act: None Indicate by check mark if the Registrant is a well-known own seasoned issuer, as defined in Ru le 405 of the Securities Act.
-Yes No □ Indicate by check mark if the Registrant is not require ed to file reports pursuant to Section 1 3 or Section 15(d) of the Act.
-Yes □ No 🗷 Indicate by check mark whether the Registrant (1) ha during the preceding 12 months (or for such shorter period requirements for the past 90 days.
-Yes \blacksquare No \square by Section 13 or 15(d) of the Securities Exchange Act of 1934 e such reports), and (2) has been subject to such filing , , we Data File required to be submitted pursuant to Rule 405 of eriod that the Registrant was required to submit such files).
-Yes , ler, a non-accelerated filer, a smaller reporting company, or an aller reporting company," and "emerging growth company" in Large accelerated filer 🗷 Accelerated filer Non-accelerated filer Smaller reporting of company Emerging growth company If an emerging growth company, indicate by check mew or revised financial accounting standards provided put • be use the extended transition period for complying with any ge Act. \square nagement's assessment of the effectiveness of its internal 2(b)) by the registered public accounting firm that prepared or

-Indicate by check mark whether the Registrant is a shell company (as defined in Rule 12b-2 of the Act).
-Yes \square No 🗷
+Title of each class Trading Symbol(s) Name of each excha of each exchange on which registered Common Shares, par value \$1.00 WTM New York S Stock Exchange per share Bermuda S tock Exchange Securities regi stered pursuant to Section 120 (g) of the Act: None Indicate by check mark if the Registrant is a well-known own seasoned issuer, as defined in R ule 405 of the Securities Act.
+Yes ⊠ No □ Indicate by check mark if the Registrant is not requir ed to file reports pursuant to Section 13 or Section 15(d) of the Ac t.
+Yes 🗆 No 🗷 Indicate by check mark whether the Registrant (1) haduring the preceding 12 months (or for such shorter period requirements for the past 90 days.
+Yes No □ 4 Indicate by check mark whether the Registrant has surgulation S-T (§232.405 of this chapter) during the prece No □ Indicate by check mark whether the Registrant is a last emerging growth company.
+See definitions of "large accelulated" and the Exchange Act. , , 1 2 1 37 Large accelerated filer 🗷 Accelerated filer Non-accelerated filer Smaller reporting company \square Emerging growth company If an emerging growth company, indicate by check new or revised financial accounting standards provided pu period for complying with any Indicate by check mark whether the registrant has file control over financial reporting under Section 404(b) of the ssued its audit report.)r Indicate by check mark whether the Registrant is a sl hell company (as defined in Rule 12b o-2 of the Act).
+Yes □ No 🗷 were not vested at such date).